Moderate Deviations in Cycle Count: Context and references

-In related work, \begin{itemize} \item Guionnet and Husson~\cite{GuionnetHusson20} showed an LDP for the largest eigenvalue for a family of random matrices that includes Rademacher matrices, which is essentially the case that we consider when $p=\frac 12$. \item Augeri~\cite{Augeri16} showed an LDP for the largest eigenvalue for random matrices whose entries have heavier-than-Gaussian tails. \item Battacharya and Ganguly~\cite{BhattacharyaGanguly20} showed an LDP for the largest eigenvalue of an Erd\H{o}s-R\'enyi graph.
-Their setting differs from the others in that the random matrices they consider are not centered (which makes a big difference when studying the largest eigenvalue). \item Augeri, Guionnet, and Husson~\cite{AugeriGuionnetHusson20} showed an LDP for the largest eigenvalue for most random matrices with subgaussian elements.
+In related works, \begin{itemize} \item Guionnet and Husson~\cite{GuionnetHusson20} showed an LDP for the largest eigenvalue for a family of random matrices that includes Rademacher matrices, which is essentially the case that we consider when $p=\frac 12$. \item Augeri~\cite{Augeri16} showed an LDP for the largest eigenvalue for random matrices whose entries have heavier-than-Gaussian tails. \item Battacharya and Ganguly~\cite{BhattacharyaGanguly20} showed an LDP for the largest two eigenvalues of a sparse Erd\H{o}s-R\'enyi graph.
+The methods we use for our eigenvalue LDPs are related to their methods for the second-largest eigenvalue.
+In order to make the connection to cycle counts, however, we need to handle the entire spectrum. \item Augeri, Guionnet, and Husson~\cite{AugeriGuionnetHusson20} showed an LDP for the largest eigenvalue for most random matrices with subgaussian elements.
 These are essentially the same random matrices that we consider, with the main difference being that they are looking at eigenvalues of size $\Theta(\sqrt n)$. \end{itemize}